edugonzaloalmorox/bdownweb/content/about/_index.md

 hidden = true
 +++

 Welcome to my page.
 I am a ESRC PhD researcher in Economics at [Newcastle University](http://www.ncl.ac.uk/business-school/).
-My primary research is based on the area of applied microeconomics.
-My main focus is on health economics problems.
-My PhD analyses the market of long term care in England.
-Before my PhD I worked as a health economist at the [Institute of Health & Society](http://www.ncl.ac.uk/ihs/).
+I am an applied economist with a focus on microeconomic questions specially related to health issues.
+In my PhD I am investigating the market of long term care services in England.
+Before my PhD I worked as a health economist at the [Institute of Health & Society](http://www.ncl.ac.uk/ihs/) and in the industry.
 For further details please click on my [CV](../images/cv-edu_2018.pdf)

 ***